quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 #### Quantum Bouncer Path Integration Time Increment

-Background context: The time increment \( \Delta t \) in the path integration method for solving the quantum bouncer plays a crucial role in ensuring that the numerical solution accurately represents the physical behavior of the system.
+Background context: The time increment $\Delta t$ in the path integration method for solving the quantum bouncer plays a crucial role in ensuring that the numerical solution accurately represents the physical behavior of the system.
 Too large or too small values can lead to significant errors.

 :p How does the selection of the time increment affect the accuracy of the path integration solution?
 ??x
-The selection of the time increment \( \Delta t \) is critical for the accuracy of the path integration solution.
-If \( \Delta t \) is too large, it may not capture the fine details of the particle's motion, leading to significant errors in the computed wave function.
-Conversely, if \( \Delta t \) is too small, the computational cost increases significantly, which can be impractical.
+The selection of the time increment $\Delta t $ is critical for the accuracy of the path integration solution.
+If$\Delta t $ is too large, it may not capture the fine details of the particle's motion, leading to significant errors in the computed wave function.
+Conversely, if$\Delta t$ is too small, the computational cost increases significantly, which can be impractical.

 The time increment must be chosen such that the path integral accurately represents the system's behavior while keeping the computational complexity manageable.
-The boundary condition \( |\psi(0)|^2 \approx 0 \) helps guide this choice by ensuring that trajectories do not penetrate the infinite potential barrier.
+The boundary condition $|\psi(0)|^2 \approx 0$ helps guide this choice by ensuring that trajectories do not penetrate the infinite potential barrier.

-For example, in Listing 17.4, a time increment of \( \Delta t = 0.05 \) was used with one million trajectories to achieve an acceptable balance between accuracy and computational efficiency.
+For example, in Listing 17.4, a time increment of $\Delta t = 0.05$ was used with one million trajectories to achieve an acceptable balance between accuracy and computational efficiency.
 ```java
 // Pseudocode for Time Increment Selection
 public class PathIntegrationSolver {